HolyMichael/HolyMichael.github.io/_pages/cv.md

   **Roles:** Technical Lead, Software Developer, Software Tester.

-  During master's thesis, developed a prototype for a blockchain-based supply chain traceability system that would collect supply chain-wide information regarding product flow.
+  Developed a prototype for a blockchain-based supply chain traceability system that would collect supply chain-wide information regarding product flow able to **certify** product origin.
 Additionally, the system would make use of machine learning models, namely time-series predictions, to extrapolate optimizations regarding product flow in the supply chain environment.